 - With all three volumes in the model selected, drag and drop Concrete Ungraded (Structural) from the Treeview onto the selected volumes.
-Press OK to assign to Analysis 1 (Structural).
-(This analysis name will be renamed later to be 'Structural'). - With all three volumes in the model selected, drag and drop Concrete Ungraded (Thermal) from the Treeview onto the selected volumes.
+Press OK to assign to Analysis 1 (Structural). - With all three volumes in the model selected, drag and drop Concrete Ungraded (Thermal) from the Araeview onto the selected volumes.
 Press OK to assign to Analysis 1 (Thermal).